kennydo/salt-btsync-formula/README.rst

 ======
 Installs the ``btsync`` package from the `YeaSoft repo`_ and (optionally) creates ``btsync`` instance configuration files based on pillar data.

+Note that since only Debian packges exist so far, this formula will only work for Debian-based systems.

 .. note::

     See the full `Salt Formulas installation and usage instructions